DuunKy/Projet-C-GIS/README.md

 How to simply start the project:

--Dowload and launch Docker Desktop
+- Dowload and launch Docker Desktop

--On the terminal run :
+- On the terminal run :

 docker-compose up --build

+- For run the visual application, use:

+dotnet run --project HelloWPFApp/HelloWPFApp

 - Our Github: https://github.com/DuunKy/Projet-C-GIS
 - Our trello: https://trello.com/invite/b/L78yAKCT/ATTI5c790d2beb05c064e996e08f4a62f40eFC1B8ED9/projet-c